 - Bathroom and bedroom clutter moved to the owner’s closet

-- Electronics and documents moved to the owner’s closet
+- Move electronics and documents to the owner’s closet

-- Entryway coats and shoes moved to the owner’s closet
+- Move entryway clutter (coast and shoes) to the owner’s closet

 - Turn on the guest fridge (we happen to have a small, spare fridge that we cleared out for our guests’ use)

-- Double-check guest sheets and towels are clean, if not, do laundry
+- Double-check that guest sheets and towels are clean, if not, do laundry

 - Stock the guest fridge (see shopping list above)